Skip to main content

 II.- Personal Income Tax

-• finally, in some cases, shared power between both countries, both being able to tax the same income but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-The US Hispanic Double Taxation Convention contains a “reservation clause” under which the United States reserves the right to tax its citizens and residents as if the Convention were not in force.
-The tax borne in the United States by a resident of Spain based on the criterion of citizenship does not give the right in Spain to apply a deduction for international double taxation in personal income tax.
-If the United States taxes income using the “reserve clause” established for its citizens, double taxation is the responsibility of the United States to avoid.
+The Spanish-American Double Taxation Agreement contains a “reservation clause” under which the United States reserves the right to tax its citizens and residents as if the Agreement were not in force.
+The taxation borne in the United States by a resident of Spain based on the citizenship criterion does not entitle the resident to apply a deduction for international double taxation in the personal income tax in Spain.
+If the United States taxes income using the “reserve clause” established for its citizens, double taxation must be avoided by the United States.

 Example : Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from the United States, caused by having worked in a company in that country.
-(Spain has the power to tax it as it is a pension derived from previous employment in the private sector.
-The treatment in the Agreement is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax return corresponding to 2019, since the payer of the American pension is not obliged to make withholdings on account of Spanish personal income tax.
+(Spain has the power to tax because it is a pension derived from previous employment in the private sector.
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the year 2019, he would be obliged to file a declaration for the personal income tax corresponding to 2019, since the payer of the American pension is not obliged to make withholdings on account of the Spanish personal income tax.

-In a simplified manner, taking into account the provisions of the Agreement between Spain and the United States of America ( CDI ), taxation for tax residents in Spain from the most commonly obtained US source income would be:
+In a simplified manner, taking into account the provisions of the Convention between Spain and the United States of America ( CDI ), the taxation for tax residents in Spain on income from US sources most commonly obtained would be:

 Pensions :

-• Pension received due to work dependent provided to the State, political subdivision or local entity (article 21.2 CDI ) .
-Its treatment is:
+• Pension received by reason of dependent work performed for the State, political subdivision or local entity (article 21.2 CDI) .
+Your treatment is:

-1. In general, these pensions would only be taxed in the United States.
+1. Generally, these pensions would only be taxed in the United States.

-• Pension received due to previous employment in the private sector (article 20 CDI).
-Its treatment is:
+• Pension received due to a previous employment in the private sector (article 20 CDI).
+Your treatment is:

-1. In general, these pensions will only be taxed in Spain.
+1. In general, these pensions will only be subject to taxation in Spain.

-Income from real estate property located in the United States may be taxed in both Spain and the United States.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax.
+Income from real estate located in the United States may be taxed in both Spain and the United States.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain.

 Dividends (article 10 CDI):

-US-source dividends may be taxed in Spain in accordance with its domestic legislation.
-These dividends may also be subject to taxation in the United States, if that is the country where the company paying the dividends resides and according to the legislation of that State, but if the beneficial owner of the dividends is a resident of Spain, the tax will be imposed accordingly. required will have a maximum limit of 15 percent of the gross amount of the dividends.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax up to that limit.
+Dividends from US sources may be taxed in Spain in accordance with its domestic legislation.
+These dividends may also be subject to taxation in the United States, if that is the country where the company paying the dividends is resident and according to the legislation of that State, but if the effective beneficiary of the dividends is a resident of Spain, the tax thus required will have a maximum limit of 15 percent of the gross amount of the dividends.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain up to that limit.

 Interest from the United States may be taxed in Spain in accordance with its domestic legislation.
 In general, they can only be taxed in Spain.
-However, in some cases, the interest may also be taxed in the United States, in accordance with its domestic legislation, but if the beneficial owner of the interest is a resident of Spain the tax so required in the United States cannot exceed 10 per 100 of the gross amount of interest.
-In those cases, in Spain you would have the right to apply the deduction for international double taxation up to that limit.
+However, in some cases, interest may also be subject to taxation in the United States, in accordance with its domestic legislation, but if the beneficial owner of the interest is a resident of Spain, the tax thus imposed in the United States may not exceed 10% of the gross amount of the interest.
+In such cases, in Spain you would be entitled to apply the deduction for international double taxation up to that limit.

 They can be taxed in both the United States and Spain.
-The taxpayer would have the right in Spain to apply the deduction for international double taxation.
+The taxpayer would be entitled in Spain to apply the deduction for international double taxation.

 Capital gains:

-• Derived from shares , participations or other rights that, directly or indirectly, grant the owner of said shares, participations or rights, the right to enjoy real estate located in the United States (article 13.4 CDI): Gains derived from the sale of those shares, participations or other rights may be subject to taxation in both Spain and the United States.
-In Spain, the taxpayer would have the right to apply the deduction for international double taxation.
+• Derived from shares , participations or other rights that, directly or indirectly, grant the owner of such shares, participations or rights the right to enjoy real property located in the United States (Article 13.4 CDI): Gains from the sale of such shares, interests or other rights may be taxed in both Spain and the United States.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation.

-• Derived from movable property that belongs to a permanent establishment or a fixed base (article 13.3 CDI): profits obtained from the alienation of personal property that is attached to a permanent establishment or a fixed base that a resident in Spain has or has disposed of in the United States for the performance of business activities or the provision of independent professional services, including profits derived from the alienation of the permanent establishment or fixed base, may be subject to taxation in both the United States and Spain.
-In the event that double taxation occurs, in Spain the taxpayer would have the right to apply the deduction for international double taxation.
+• Derived from movable property belonging to a permanent establishment or a fixed base (article 13.3 CDI): Gains from the alienation of movable property that is attached to a permanent establishment or a fixed base which a resident of Spain has or has had in the United States for the purpose of carrying out business activities or providing independent professional services, including gains from the alienation of the permanent establishment or the fixed base, may be taxed in both the United States and Spain.
+In the event of double taxation, in Spain the taxpayer would be entitled to apply the deduction for international double taxation.

-• Derived from other types of goods (article 13.6 CDI) : In general, gains derived from the alienation of any other type of property can only be taxed in Spain, provided that this is the State of residence of the transferor.
-An example of this type of capital gains would be that corresponding to the sale of shares of a US company.
+• Derived from other types of goods (article 13.6 CDI) : In general, gains derived from the alienation of any other type of property may only be taxed in Spain, provided that this is the State of residence of the transferor.
+An example of this type of capital gain would be the sale of shares in a US company.

 • accounts in financial institutions located abroad